pyjanitor-devs/pyjanitor/mkdocs/devguide.md

 Follow best practices to submit a pull request by making a feature branch.
 Now, hack away, and submit in your pull request!

-You shouln't be able to access the cloned repo on your local hard drive.
+You shouldn't be able to access the cloned repo on your local hard drive.
 If you do want local access, then clone the repo locally first before selecting "Remote Containers: Open Folder In Container".